Letha Dawson Scanzoni

-Letha Dawson Scanzoni (born 1935 in Pittsburgh, Pennsylvania) is an American independent scholar, writer, and freelance editor.
-She has authored or coauthored nine books, the most well-known of which are All We're Meant to Be and Is the Homosexual My Neighbor?
-Scanzoni specializes in the intersection between religion and social issues.
+Letha Dawson Scanzoni, (October 9, 1935 – January 9, 2024) was an American independent scholar, writer, and freelance editor.
+Born in Pittsburgh, Pennsylvania, she authored or coauthored nine books, the most well-known of which are All We're Meant to Be and Is the Homosexual My Neighbor?
+Scanzoni specialized in the intersection between religion and social issues.

 From 1994 until her retirement in December, 2013, she served as editor of both the print and website editions of Christian Feminism Today (formerly EEWC Update), the publication of the Evangelical and Ecumenical Women's Caucus.

-Biblical Feminism and All We're Meant to Be
+All We're Meant to Be

 Numerous scholars, whether they agree or disagree with the book's basic premise of gender equality, consider All We're Meant to Be to have been a major catalyst in launching the biblical feminist movement.
 It was preceded by two earlier articles Scanzoni wrote for Eternity magazine in 1966 and 1968.